torvalds/linux/Documentation/devicetree/bindings/submitting-patches.rst

   6) Any compatible strings used in a chip or board DTS file must be previously documented in the corresponding DT binding file in Documentation/devicetree/bindings.
-This rule applies even if the Linux device driver does not yet match on the compatible string.  [ checkpatch will emit warnings if this step is not followed as of commit bff5da4335256513497cc8c79f9a9d1665e09864 ("checkpatch: add DT compatible string documentation checks"). ]
+This rule applies even if the GNU/Linux device driver does not yet match on the compatible string.  [ checkpatch will emit warnings if this step is not followed as of commit bff5da4335256513497cc8c79f9a9d1665e09864 ("checkpatch: add DT compatible string documentation checks"). ]